Differentially-Private Multi-Tier Federated Learning: Convergence Analysis

-\end{theorem} \begin{proof} See Appendix~\ref{app:thm2}. \end{proof} The dual nature of noise injection creates a delicate balance between privacy conservation and model performance.
-Specifically, as the number of global aggregations ({ $K_g$}) increases, (a$_1$) and (a$_2$) in~\eqref{eq:thm_ncvx} decrease, while the overall noise level, embodied by (b), escalates.
-As suggested by Proposition~\ref{prop:GM} and Lemma~\ref{lem:Delta}, the variance of the DP noise inserted should scale with the total count of global aggregations, $K_g$.
-To counterbalance the influence of DP noise accumulation over successive aggregations, we enforce the condition $\eta_k\leq 1/K_g$ to scale down the DP noise by a factor of $K_g$.
-This strategy steers the bound in~\eqref{eq:thm_ncvx} towards a stable state, denoted by (b), rather than allowing for constant amplification.
-At the same time, this highlights a trade-off between privacy preservation and model performance: although the condition $\eta_k\leq1/K_g$ serves to reduce DP noise, it simultaneously impacts the convergence velocity of {\tt DP-HFL}.
+Noise injection creates a delicate balance between privacy conservation and model performance: as the number of global aggregations ({ $T$}) increases, ($a_1$) and ($a_2$) in~\eqref{eq:noncvx_rate} decrease, while the overall noise level in (b) escalates.
+As suggested by Proposition~\ref{prop:GM} and Lemma~\ref{lem:DeltaM}, the variance of the DP noise inserted should scale with the total count of global aggregations, $T$.
+To counterbalance the influence of DP noise accumulation over successive aggregations, we enforce the condition $\eta^t\leq 1/T$ to scale down the DP noise by a factor of $T$.
+This strategy steers the bound in~\eqref{eq:noncvx_rate} towards the region denoted by (b), rather than allowing for constant amplification.
+At the same time, this highlights the trade-off between privacy preservation and model performance: although the condition $\eta^t\leq1/T$ serves to reduce DP noise, it simultaneously results in a smaller learning rate which slows {\tt M$^2$FDP} training.

 In addition, (b) conveys the beneficial influence of secure edge servers.
-With a heightened presence of these servers (indicated by a larger $p_c$), the noise level introduced during aggregations is reduced by a factor of $1/s_c^2$.
-This is in contrast to a factor of $1/s_c$ for the noise introduced at insecure edge servers, resulting in an additional noise reduction by a factor of $s_c$.
-This reduction underscores the rationale behind the integration of HDP within a hierarchical network structure, allowing for an effective reduction in the requisite DP noise for preserving a given privacy level.
-Consequently, in comparison with hierarchical FL implementing the LDP strategy~\cite{Shi2021HDP} -- tantamount to setting $p_c=0,~\forall c$ in~\eqref{eq:thm_ncvx} -- {\tt DP-HFL} noticeably suppresses the noise impact by an extra factor of $1/s_c$.
-Further, if both $p_c=0$ and $B_1=0$, the bound reduces to LDP in the non-hierarchical, star-topology FL system.
+Each term $\mathcal{A}_l$, $\mathcal{B}_l$, and $\mathcal{C}_l$ represents how the layer where noises are injected effects local aggregation towards layer $l$. $\mathcal{A}_l$ represents the part of the hierarchy where no noises were injected before aggregating towards servers at level $l$, The noise level introduced during aggregations is reduced by a factor of $1/\prod_{l' = l}^{L-1} s_{l'}^2$.
+This is contrast to the factor of $1/\prod_{l' = l}^{L-1} s_{l'}$ for term $\mathcal{C}_l$, which represents the part of the hierarchy where noises are injected when the edge servers in $\mathcal{S}_L$ aggregates towards edge servers at layer $L-1$.
+This noise reduction of an additional factor of $\prod_{l' = l}^{L-1} s_{l'}$ underscores the rationale behile {\tt M$^2$-FDP}'s integration of HDP with HFL, allowing for an effective reduction in the requisite DP noise for preserving a given privacy level.

-Lastly, the network size, represented by the number of subnets $N$ and the size of each subnet $s_c$, is inversely related to the DP noise needed to uphold a specific privacy level.
-Specifically, a rise in either $N$ or $s_c$ sees (b) decrease.